zeroknowledgediscovery/zedwiki/project/universal risk.md

-# Universal Risk Phenotype of US Counties for Flu-like Epidemics: Epidemiologically Informed Precise Incidence Forecasts for COVID-19 and Influenza-like Illnesses
+# Universal Risk Phenotype of US Counties for Flu-like Transmission Dynamics

+Epidemiologically Informed Precise Incidence Forecasts for COVID-19 and Influenza-like Illnesses

 # Geome of Flu-like Transmission